netxms/netxms-doc/admin/scripting.rst

 Although NXSL has object type variables, it is not an object-oriented language.
 It is not possible to define classes or create objects at script level – only in extensions written in C++.
-Object type variables are used to return information about complex NetXMS objects, like nodes or events, in a convenient way.
+Object type variables are used to return information about complex |product_name| objects, like nodes or events, in a convenient way.
 Please note that assigning object type variables actually holds reference to an object, so assigning object value to another variable does not duplicate actual object, but just copy reference to it.